5 Strategies to Identify Keywords for White Papers

 Your initial list from Step 1 is a solid start, but you aren't ready to nail it down just yet.
 Why?
 Because these days, stand-alone keywords are not the "end all, be all" of a good Search Engine Optimization strategy.
 On the contrary.
-According to Barry Feldman, of Feldman Creative, your primary strategy should be to use long tail keyword phrases consisting of four, five, or even six different keywords.
+The most effective SEO tactic today is to focus on long tail keyword phrases consisting of four, five, or even six different keywords.

-Feldman's example involved a comparison between a "head" keyword search ("acoustic guitar") and a long tail keyword search ("used Taylor 12-string acoustic-electric guitar"), with his conclusion being that the person doing the latter search is a much more qualified lead than the person doing the first search.
+Here’s an example: a "head" keyword search is broader and more generic ("acoustic guitar") while a long tail keyword search is more specific and the results are more narrow ("6-string acoustic guitar for beginners").
+The conclusion being that the person entering the long tail keyword search phrase is a much more qualified lead than the person doing the broader search.

 To start creating your long tail phrases, take a look at your list from Step 1 and think about how you can combine them or flesh them out into more specific phrases.
 Sometimes it is helpful to draw arrows or lines between different words, or to compile an entirely new list of just long tail keywords.
 Visualizing this process, and keeping track of your keywords, will ensure that you don't forget anything when it comes time to writing your white paper marketing materials.